EMV Chip Card

 When will I receive my new card?

-We are in the process of sending out the new VISA® Debit Cards to all of our cardholders, so there is no need to request one.
-You will receive your new Visa® Debit Card with chip technology in the mail before your current card expires.
+We issued new VISA® Debit Cards to all of our cardholders in October of 2017.
+If you have not received your new Visa® Debit Card with chip technology in the mail, please contact us.
 If you are planning on traveling internationally or have an immediate need for a chip card, please contact our customer service center at (800) 364-3631.

 How to activate and begin using my new chip debit card?

-Activate your new chip card by calling the number on the sticker attached to the front of your new card, by making an ATM transaction or purchases with your PIN.
+Activate your new chip card as soon as you receive it by calling the number on the sticker attached to the front of your new card, by making an ATM transaction or purchases with your PIN.
 Please note that your PIN will remain the same,

 Do I need to sign the back of the card?